PrefectHQ/prefect/docs/tutorials/docker.md

 - `-n log-flow-docker` specifies a name for the deployment.
 For ease of identification, the name includes a reference to the Docker infrastructure.
 - `-sb s3/log-test` specifies a storage block by type and name.
 If you used a different storage block type or block name, your command may be different.
 - `-ib docker-container/log-tutorial` specifies an infrastructure block by type and name.
 - `-q test` specifies a work queue for the deployment.
-Work queues direct scheduled runs to agents.
+Work pools direct scheduled runs to agents.
 - `-o log-flow-docker-deployment.yaml` specifies the name for the deployment YAML file.
 We do this to create a new deployment file rather than overwriting the previous one.

 ## Apply the deployment